-Hello lovelies!
-Today we’re continuing with the theme of updating our most popular posts from the early days of SBB.
-One of our greatest hits was a post I did on wedding cake alternatives, back when that was still something quite new.
-Since then, I’ve seen all kinds of fun cakes and not-cakes at weddings but by far the biggest trend has been the candy buffet or dessert table.
+Over the years, I’ve seen all kinds of fun cakes and not-cakes at weddings but by far the biggest trend has been the candy buffet or dessert table.
 And it’s not hard to see why, since it’s more than just a dessert – it doubles up as decor, as a favour – even as entertainment.
 It creates a gorgeous focal point in one part of your reception, a striking visual reinforcement of your colours or theme.
 I love these tables, but what I love even more maybe are the ways that even this alternative has sprouted alternatives!
-With personalised menus being a big trend for 2013, the specialised food station really comes into its own, and can be a fun twist to the dessert table, especially if you’re planning something a bit different like a brunch wedding.
+With personalised menus being a big trend for weddings, the specialised food station really comes into its own, and can be a fun twist to the dessert table, especially if you’re planning something a bit different like a brunch wedding.
 And it’s not limited to food either – you can apply the same principle of taking a basic treat and turning it into a visual feast and apply it to drinks as well.
 Here are ten of my favourite dessert and candy buffet alternatives, along with some ideas for creating the look at your wedding. *Links in bold denote affiliate links.
 The cost to you remains the same, but SBB may receive a commission for any sales made.

 Not a far cry from a dessert table, the great advantage of a cookie or biscuit bar is that it’s something you and your friends and family can DIY, since it’s possible to make ahead of time if properly stored.
 You could ask your loved ones to each contribute a specialty, or you could make a few bases and then provide toppings and dips for guests to choose their own.
 Add little glassine bags to the spread and encourage guests to take a selection for the trip home or a midnight snack.